 First, What Is Content?

 Before we can master content marketing, we have to figure out: what is content?
 Actually, a better question would be, “What isn’t content?”
-Digital content can be created in a wide array of formats, literally from A-Z: articles, blog entries, contests, diagrams, e-books, free offers, games, infographics, jokes, knowledge bases, lists, music, news and opinion pieces, podcasts, quizzes, reviews, slide shows, toolkits, user-generated comments, videos, widgets, XML feeds, year-end overviews, and zany cartoons.
-Each of these assets can be part of content marketing.
+Digital content can be created in a wide array of formats, literally from A-Z: articles, blog entries, contests, diagrams, e-books, free offers, games, hashtags, infographics, jokes, knowledge bases, lists, music, news or opinion pieces, podcasts, quizzes, reviews, slide shows, toolkits, user-generated comments, videos, widgets, XML feeds, year-end reviews, and zany cartoons.

 Don’t Settle for Pretty Good